L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 ## Optimize Ingestion Throughput

-Once the schema is locked down and mappings are defined, the next focus is performance—ensuring Real-time Hub can ingest and process data at scale.
+Once the schema is locked down and mappings are defined, the next focus is performance—ensuring Real-time hub can ingest and process data at scale.
 Fabric’s ingestion engine (powered by the Kusto engine and the DM service) supports several strategies to maximize throughput and resilience:

 ---